computervisionlearner/Image_matching/README.md

-## Jointly Learning: A Novel Method for Cross-spectral Image Patch Matching
+## Cross-spectral Image Patch Matching by Learning Features of the Spatially Connected Patches in a Shared Space

 ## Requirement